-The Committee met five times during the 2022/23 year during which it reviewed the Annual Report & Financial Statements, Financial Management Reports, Financial Returns to DfE, Erne Campus finances, Capital Funding, Fixed Assets & Capital Expenditure, Estates Issues, Sustainability, Financial Projections, Budgetary Management Processes, Student Finance Matters, Investments, Insurances, Pensions, Provisions and Liabilities, Debtors & Creditors Reports, Externally Funded Projects, Technical Services Matters, Financial and Estates Policies, Consultancy Expenditure Reports and Treasury Management Matters.
+The Committee met four times during the 2023/24 year during which it reviewed the Annual Report & Financial Statements, Financial Management Reports, Financial Returns to DfE, Capital Funding, Fixed Assets & Capital Expenditure, Estates Issues, Sustainability, Financial Projections, Budgetary Management Processes, Student Finance Matters, Investments, Insurances, Pensions, Provisions and Liabilities, Debtors & Creditors Reports, Externally Funded Projects, IT Matters, Financial and Estates Policies, Consultancy Expenditure Reports and Treasury Management Matters.
 It also maintained focus on matters identified as being strategically important to the Committee.

 The Finance & General Purposes Committee undertakes an annual review of its effectiveness.
-The review undertaken for 2022/23 demonstrated that Committee had been effective in discharging its responsibilities in line with its Terms of Reference and the Annual Programme of Business agreed at the beginning of the year.
+The review undertaken for 2023/24 demonstrated that Committee had been effective in discharging its responsibilities in line with its Terms of Reference and the Annual Programme of Business agreed at the beginning of the year.